joseconti/woo-redsys-gateway-light/readme.txt

 As this is WooCommerce official extension, always will be compatible with the latest WooCommerce version.

-Why is not it compatible with versions of WooCommerce lower than 2.9?
-Because they have vulnerabilities and I will not support versions that you should not use.
+Why is it not compatible with versions of WooCommerce lower than 2.9?
+Because they have vulnerabilities, and I will not support versions that you should not use.

 = Premium version Features =